 One size does not fit all.
 The most effective exit plans are tailored to the needs of specific clients and their businesses.
-This article explains 6 ways to become a more successful exit planning consultant.
+This article explains six ways to become a more successful exit planning consultant.

-Unless you provide service only to a specific niche and know it inside and out, you need to do your research to understand how the business works.
+Unless you provide service only to a specific niche and know it inside and out, you need to research to understand how the business works.
 Every business niche has its own sets of problems, benefits, and protocols.
-As an advisor, your job is to help each specific business maximize its potential given its available resources.
+As an advisor, your job is to help each specific business maximize its potential, given its available resources.
 Your job also includes safeguarding it by creating a suitable exit plan.

 An ideal consultant finds the right balance between investing in something new and utilizing what you have already.
 Remember that your client will want an explanation of every expense you make.
-Be prepared to justify each expense and maintain meticulous records.
+Be prepared to justify each cost and maintain meticulous records.
 Every expenditure must fulfill a purpose, so choose wisely.

 Sometimes, you may find yourself in a position when every deal or option seems lucrative.
 However, you can’t have everything.
 Too many choices can disrupt the entire planning endeavor.
 If that happens, you may not be ready for an exit plan.
 If and when there comes a situation when you face a ton of options, analyze the pros and cons of each before you commit.